open/close all folders

 - Blackstone The Magic Detective was a 15-minute radio series which aired from October 3, 1948 until March 26, 1950.
 The series, starring Ed Jerome as "the world's greatest living magician," was based on real-life magician Harry Blackstone Sr. Storylines usually opened with Blackstone (Jerome) telling his friends John (Ted Osborne) and Rhoda (Fran Carlon) about an experience from his past, and this mystery story was then dramatized in a flashback.
 At the end, Blackstone challenged the audience to find a solution to the magical mystery.
 Each show concluded with Blackstone outlining a trick that listeners could perform for the amusement of their friends.
 The scripts were written by Walter B. Gibson, the ghostwriter of Blackstone's books.

-- Harry Houdini is perhaps the patron saint of this trope having a Determinator-like passion for exposing psychics and mediums.
+- Harry Houdini is perhaps the patron saint of this trope, having a Determinator-like passion for exposing psychics and mediums.
 Paradoxically, that was because he dearly wanted to find the real thing, and the phonies wasting his time really ticked him off.
 He even arranged a password with his wife so that she would know if a medium was really channeling his spirit after he died.
+She tried, but never received the code.

 - British illusionist Derren Brown has made several television specials investigating supernatural claims and eventually concluding that they are false; though he tends to leave the audience to decide for themselves what they believe, he will at that point have argued that all the evidence presented to him looks mundane and that he doesn't buy it.
 In other shows on TV and stage, he replicates precisely the kinds of things charlatans claim to do while explicitly stating that he has no paranormal abilities.